eldridgejm/denali/doc/md/pages/install.md

 page](http://www.cse.ohio-state.edu/~eldridge/denali/) for an up-to-date listing of the distributions which are supported.

+*denali* installs two binaries, `denali` and `ctree`, into `/usr/bin`.
+It also installs the documentation, examples, and the python module into `/usr/share/denali`.
+Note that to use the python module, you must install it from `/usr/share/denali/pydenali`, either using `pip`, or some other tool.
+See the [installation section](../pydoc/_build/html/install.html) of the *pydenali* documentation.

 ### From source

 If a binary package is not available for your distribution, you can always